capj05/PythonArchTesting/README.md

 CLI entrypoints:

 - `python-arch-test` for most users
-- `python -m src.cli` when working from a source checkout during development
+- `python -m pythonarchtesting.cli` when working from a source checkout during development

 ## Quick Example